 - a.
-Periodically present a topic to residents and medical students on service or at larger resident didactic sessions, depending on scheduling. - b.
-Monthly journal club with OB faculty.
+Periodically present a topic to residents and medical students on service or at large depending on scheduling. - b.
+Monthly journal club with OB faculty. - c.
+(Optional) Complete coursework and practical efforts sufficient to finish training with an advanced degree such as an MPH.